oblivia-simplex/Narrativity/2_AAA_Editorial.md

 Today people live in rooms that have never been touched by death, dry dwellers of eternity, and when their end approaches they are stowed away in sanatoria or hospitals by their heirs.
-It is, however, characteristic that not only a man\'s knowledge or wisdom, but above all his real life---and this is the stuff that stories are made of---first assumes transmissible form at the moment of his death.
+It is, however, characteristic that not only a man's knowledge or wisdom, but above all his real life---and this is the stuff that stories are made of---first assumes transmissible form at the moment of his death.
 Just as a sequence of images is set in motion inside a man as his